A

 Mission

-Provide home, hope & conducive ambience to the hapless children to grow into excellence and be a part of the mainstream society.
+Provide home, hope & conducive ambiance to the hapless children to grow into excellence and be a part of the mainstream society.

 Vision